pascaldekloe/part5/README.md

 [message](http://godoc.org/github.com/pascaldekloe/part5/info#Actterm).
-Some commands can be preceded with a *select* [directive](http://godoc.org/github.com/pascaldekloe/part5/info#Cmd.Exec) which locks down the execution accaptance to one at a time.
+Some commands can be preceded with a *select* [directive](http://godoc.org/github.com/pascaldekloe/part5/info#Cmd.Exec) which locks down processing to one at a time.

 To get started please see the API documentation of [Dial](http://godoc.org/github.com/pascaldekloe/part5#Dial) [serial],